 The duties of a truck regulatory officer are to enforce weight and dimension violations on city streets.
 The officer will also take a proactive traffic enforcement role, with a concentration on red light and speeding violations.

-The City of Dickinson adopted the same ordinance for overweight vehicles put forth in the North Dakota Century Code, Chapter 39-12-05.
+The City of Dickinson adopted the same ordinance for overweight vehicles in the North Dakota Century Code, Chapter 39-12-05.
 No vehicle may operate on city roadways with a gross weight of over 105,500 lbs.
-There are also per-axle limits which can put a vehicle overweight.
+There are also per-axle limits that can put a vehicle overweight.
 Drivers of overweight vehicles are encouraged to visit http://ndenergy.org to view permitting requirements and procedures.
 It should also be noted that as of Summer 2014, all commercial truck traffic is restricted to operating on only the truck routes within the city, except for local deliveries.
-Violations of this ordinance is a $100 fine.
+Violations of this ordinance are a $100 fine.
 See the map below for the designated truck routes.

 Truck Regulatory Officers have received specialized training in detecting overweight vehicles.
 If they see a violation, a traffic stop is made and the truck is weighed using portable scales.
 If the vehicle is found to be overweight, civil monetary penalties are assessed.

 Below is the fee schedule for overweight vehicles;

 Dickinson Functional Use Map Layout of city streets and their functions

 Truck Route Map Map of the Dickinson Bypass/Truck Route